ChikkiPikki/ros2_ws_yolo_gazebo_classic_example/Part 2.md

 	name="ignition::gazebo::systems::Imu">
 </plugin>
 ```
-4. Now type `ros2 topic list`.
+4. Rebuild and rerun.
+Now type `ros2 topic list`.
 You should be able to see `/imu`.
 You can also try typing `ign topic -l` to see available topics being published from Gazebo
-5. You can add the IMU topic inside of Rviz to visualize it

 - You can also explore more sensors on this link : [Sensors — Gazebo fortress documentation](https://gazebosim.org/docs/fortress/sensors/)